iona-b/blog-posts/Rails and RSpec/README.md

 In these examples, we'll be writing tests which are directed at the Song class.
 I'll be writing these tests in the song_spec.rb file in the model directory, however, as I've covered below, these tests are by no means the only ones you might want to include in your model testing.
 Additionally, as you move forward with your application, you may also want to relocate these tests to the controller directory, depending on your preference.

 If you ran ```rails generate rspec:install``` **after** setting up the model you want to test in your Rails application, your test files should have been automatically generated.
 Inside the newly created spec directory, you should find a models folder.
 Within that, you should find a file named [name of your model]_spec.rb.
-If you don't have that file, simply create a new file within the spec folder and ensure you use the [name of your model]_spec.rb naming convention.
+If you don't have that file, simply create a new file within the spec folder and ensure you follow the [name of your model]_spec.rb naming convention.

 For me, this file is called song_spec.rb.
 My spec folder looks like this: